 • Oil (4): I use rice bran oil but some lovely extra virgin olive oil or even simple canola will work.

 • Spices (5): Onion powder, salt, paprika, dried oregano and dried thyme – this simple mixture makes for some serious flavour.
-Feel free to sub Italian herbs for both the oregano and thyme.
+Feel free to substitute Italian herbs for both the oregano and thyme.
+You can also add just a little garlic powder if you like but keep it light or it can overpower the delicate meat.

 For the gravy, I use some chicken stock (or turkey stock if you have it or have made some), some juices from the slow cooker, cornflour (cornstarch), salt and pepper and it comes together in about 5 minutes.